cyb3rko/InfinityFF-For-Reddit/README.md

 ---

-#### External Videos
+#### External Media

 -   External videos like _REDGifs/Imgur_ will be loaded from the Reddit servers and not through an external API if possible.
 -   You will be able to see the content of broken links, if they were mirrored to Reddit's servers before breaking.
--   This only works in the Subreddit,User,Search and Home Feeds.
+-   This only works in the Subreddit, User, Search and Home Feeds.
 Support for Popular/All will be on hold, to not break compatibility.
 -   Might break if the GQL API changes
 -   old Gfycat links might not work

-#### Issues with multiple Accounts
-If you previously had problems using multiple accounts, this update fixes this.
-Please log out of all accounts and login again for the changes to take effect.
+## Want to input your own Client-ID?

+Check out the [Sub-Branch](https://github.com/KhoalaS/Infinity-For-Reddit/tree/sub).
+You will be prompted to enter a Client-ID during login.
+The User-Agent will be determined by the two additional inputs, App name and Username.

-#### Issues getting logged out
+#### Known Issues Version 5.7.3
-If you previously had problems where you seem to have been logged out (posts on home and popular are the same), the newest update should fix that.
+- Devices with >= Android 13 login error
+  - maybe some HMAC related Crypto APIs changed?
+- ~~User related Feeds under "Post" section display the posts of the user~~

 #### Known Issues Version 5.7.2
 - Devices with >= Android 13 login error
   - maybe some HMAC related Crypto APIs changed?
 - ~~Home feed does not load with "Save Scrolled Position in HOME" enabled~~
+- User related Feeds under "Post" section display the posts of the user

 #### Known Issues Version 5.7.0
 - ~~Images in text posts not loading correctly~~